 As I watched the ceremony I turned around and a new group was gathering in preparation for the Panther Dance.
 These mostly elderly men were dressed in garments of stretched panther skins and elaborate hats adorned with bright feathers from the subtropical jungle on the other side of the Andes mountains.
 They danced in elaborately choreographed rhythms for a full half hour, playing flutes and drums.

-My guide Theodore, who was of Aymara heritage, explained that the purpose of this dance was to import the power and spirit of the jungle animals, bringing strength to the community in the New Year.
+My guide who was of Aymara heritage explained that the purpose of this dance was to import the power and spirit of the jungle animals, bringing strength to the community in the New Year.
+I was truly priveliged to participate in this amazing spiritual event with the ancient healers.

 * * * * * * * * * * * * * * *